playcanvas/vscode-extension/README.md

 * `playcanvas.accessToken`: Generate an access token on your [account page](https://playcanvas.com/account).
 * `playcanvas.username`: Set to your PlayCanvas username.
+* `playcanvas.usePlaycanvasTypes`: Automatically adds a reference to Playcanvas types files for code suggestions.
+Line is not saved.
+Default is true.

 ## Known Issues